GeminiLight/edge-server-placement/README.md

 - $E$
   - **The links between base stations and edge servers**
-  - The links between base stations and mobile users
+  - The links between base stations and mobile users (Not considered)
-  - The links between base stations
+  - The links between base stations (Not considered)

 ## Dataset

 The default dataset is the preprocessed and simplified version of [The Telecom Dataset](http://sguangwang.com/TelecomDataset.html), provided by Shanghai Telecom, and you can expand the dataset size by downloading all data from [there](http://sguangwang.com/TelecomDataset.html).

+## Algorithms

+- Random
+- TopK
+- KMeans & Weighted KMeans
+- MIP [Shangguang Wang et al., 2019]
+- MIQP [Yuanzhe Li et al., 2021]

 ## Reference